Analog current drive amplifier user manual

 Powering on

-Amplifier power on/off is controlled by onboard J2 or by external control over J4.
+Amplifier power on/off is controlled by external power source.

-If amplifier is powered and in ON state.
+If amplifier is powered and no errors exist.
 Green LED will be on.

 Fault output